Koshroy/IEEE-Hackathon-Template-Sinatra/README.md

-IEEE Hackathon Fall 2012 Node.js Template
+IEEE Hackathon Fall 2012 Ruby/Sinatra Template
 =========================================

 Stack Details
 -------------

-- Server: Node
+- Server: Sinatra
-- Web Framework: Express
+- Web Framework: Sinatra
-- Template Engine: Whiskers
+- Template Engine: ERB
-- Database Library: SQLite3
+- Database Library: DataMapper/SQLite3
 - Javascript Client Library: JQuery
 - CSS Library: Twitter Bootstrap

 Instructions
 ------------

-1. Download Node.js
-2. Install Node.js
+1. Install Ruby
-3. Navigate to the directory with the source files and run `npm install`
-4. Run `node app.js` in order to run the server
+3. Navigate to the directory with the source files and run `ruby app.rb` in order to run the server
-5. Navigate your browser to [http://localhost:3000](http://localhost:3000) in order to view the page.
+4. Navigate your browser to [http://localhost:4567](http://localhost:4567) in order to view the page.